ksharinarayanan/SSRFire/README.md

 # SSRFIRE
 An automated SSRF finder.
-Just give the domain name and your server and chill! ;) It also has an option to find open redirects.
+Just give the domain name and your server and chill! ;) It also has options to find XSS and open redirects.

 ![SSRFIRE](https://github.com/michaelben6/SSRFIRE/blob/master/static/ssrfire.png)